Chrismuzikos/gulp-boilerplate/README.md

 ### Step 3

-If you need to use Bower, run the following :
+If you need to use Bower, run the following commands :

 ```
 npm install bower //if bower isn't already install